Sweet and sticky keto chicken wings

 - Preheat oven to 450°F (225°C).

-- Place the wings with the thicker skin-side up on a rimmed baking sheet with wire racks.
+- Place the wings, with the thicker skin side up, on a rimmed baking sheet fitted with a wire rack.
 (The wire rack helps promote even cooking).

 - Bake the wings for 35 minutes.

 - When the wings have about 12 minutes left to bake, start making the sauce.

-- Heat a medium to a large skillet over medium heat, and add the coconut aminos, soy sauce, and seasoning.
+- Heat a medium skillet over medium heat, and add the coconut aminos, soy sauce, and seasoning.

 - Once the sauce comes to a simmer, begin stirring.
 Continue to stir periodically, adjusting the heat as needed to maintain a gentle simmer.

-- Once the sauce has thickened slightly—as you stir it, it should take a few seconds for the sauce to fill back behind your spoon or spatula—you can turn off the heat while the wings finish cooking.
+- Once the sauce has thickened slightly (pull the spoon through the sauce and it should take a few seconds for the "trail" to fill) you can turn off the heat while the wings finish cooking.

 - Place the wings in a large heatproof bowl and pour the sauce over them.
-Stir to evenly coat with the sauce, and serve.
+Stir to coat evenly and serve with plenty of napkins.

 Recommended special equipment